The Only Bear Defense Still Legal in California Nat’l Parks: Horns, Bells and Harsh Language

 Are black bears in Arkansas just more ornery?
 How about Canadian black bears?
 What’s pissing them off in Minnesota?
 Have the park rangers heard about the black bear that harassed and then killed a northern California woman in her own home?

 But don’t worry, hikers and campers.
-The US Fish and Wildlife Service assures us you won’t need bear spray in the parks.
+The National Park Service assures us you won’t need bear spray in the parks they manage.
 Just make sure you don’t inadvertently surprise a momma bear and her cub.

 What do they suggest you you carry instead of spray (or, God forbid, a Ruger Super Redhawk Alaskan)?